NeoLabs-Rockets/Launch-System/README.md

 ## Mission Dashboard

-A single-page web app that runs on a laptop at the launch site and connects to the ESP32 controller over Bluetooth (BLE).
+A single-page web app that runs on a laptop at the launch site and connects to a custom PCB over Bluetooth (BLE).

 ### Features